canavm2/module_6_challenge/README.md

 The sheet requires Pandas for analyzing data frames in jupyter labs.
 It requires Jupyter Labs for a user interface.
 It requires Path from pathlib to help read .csv files.
-A custom python package MCForecastTools is used by the sheet.

-An alpaca account and API key is required.
+Requires hvplot (0.7.3) and geoviews(1.9.3)

 ---

 ## Installation Guide

-Other than Python 3.7, no installation is necessary, Jupyter Labs runs in a browser, including Chrome.
+Other than Python 3.7, the hvplot and geoviews packages are required, Jupyter Labs runs in a browser, including Chrome.
 Launch the file by navigating to the directory of the file through a CLI and then running Jupyter labs, with "jupyter lab".

-Create an alpaca account here: [Alpaca Homepage](https://alpaca.markets/) Once you have an account use the account information to create and record an Alpaca API key and Secret Key.
-Follow instructions to copy these keys into a ".env" file, which is not included with the repository since it contains sensitive data.

-The custom python package MCForecastTools is included with the sheets and is required for many of the monte carlo simulations.
+hvplot and geoviews can be installed form the CLI with the following:

+'''
+conda install -c pyviz hvplot geoviews
+'''

 ---

 ## Usage

-The worksheet runs through a scenario and teaches the user to import market data from the Alpaca API.
+The worksheet runs through a scenario and teaches the user to create interactive hvplots:

 ![Image of jupyter lab](jupyter_lab_image.PNG)